Christ Church Cathedral (Indianapolis): Mission

 Christ Church parish retains a strong sense of stewardship and remains an active leader in the Indianapolis community.
 It is especially known for its community service and charitable work.

 Due to Christ Church's central location in downtown Indianapolis, it became a hub of several charitable activities.
 During World War II and the Korean War it operated a canteen to feed and entertain thousands of military personnel.
 The parish is also the host of an annual strawberry festival.
 Christ Church parishioners held a strawberry festival as early as 1857 to raise funds for construction of the present-day church and held similar church benefits in 1863 and 1864, which marked the beginnings of the parish's successful annual fundraising event.
 Christ Church Cathedral has hosted a strawberry festival every summer since 1965, raising funds for local, national, and international charities.
 The festival was featured on the Food Network in 2007.

-Christ Church was the mother church to several Episcopal missions and parishes in Indianapolis, including Saint Luke's, Grace, Saint Paul's Saint George's, and Saint Philip's Episcopal churches.
-In 1839 Christ Church founded an early seminary for young women that was the predecessor to Saint Mary's Seminary, chartered by the Indiana General Assembly in 1844.
+Christ Church was the mother church to several Episcopal missions and parishes in Indianapolis, including Saint Luke's, Grace, Saint Paul's, Saint George's, and Saint Philip's Episcopal churches.
+In 1839, Christ Church founded an early seminary for young women that was the predecessor to Saint Mary's Seminary, chartered by the Indiana General Assembly in 1844.

-Christ Church parish hosts mission trips to Ecuador on an annual basis, as well as trips to Haiti (after the earthquake in 2010), to Navajoland, and other locations.
-Locally, parishioners serve at nonprofits such as Dayspring, Damien Center, and Second Helpings, among others.
-It held a special service after the 9/11 terrorist attacks and hosts an annual memorial service with the Coalition for Homelessness Intervention and Prevention for homeless persons who have died.
+Christ Church parish has a companion relationship with the Cathedral of the Resurrection in Brasilia, Brazil.
+Locally, the congregation has strong partnerships with nonprofits such as Dayspring, Exodus Refugee Immigration, Voices of Indianapolis, among others.
+It held a special service after the 9/11 terrorist attacks and co-hosts an annual memorial service with the Coalition for Homelessness Intervention and Prevention for homeless persons who have died along with Roberts Park United Methodist Church.

 Music

-Christ Church parish is known for its music.
-The church is home to the professional Choir of Men and Boys and the Girls' Choir, as well as the Christ church Singers, a volunteer group.

-Choral performances

-Each Sunday the Choir leads the 10:00 a.m. service and the Coro Latinamericano leads the 1:00 p.m. service.
-Every Thursday from September through May, the Choir performs a Choral Evensong.

-Choir of Men and Boys

-In 1883 Christ Church parishioners founded a boys' choir, the predecessor to the Choir of Men and Boys.
-The choir was organized into a professional choral group in 1954, when Christ Church became the pro-cathedral of the diocese.
-The Choir of Men and Boys achieved an international reputation for its choral excellence.
-In addition to performing with the Indianapolis Symphony Orchestra, it has performed numerous commissioned works and frequently appeared on radio and television broadcasts.
-The choir has toured Great Britain and Europe, singing in London (Saint Paul's Cathedral and Westminster Abbey), Canterbury, Ely, Truro, Dublin (Christ Church Cathedral), Paris (Notre Dame), and in the cities of Chartres, Munich, Berlin, Leipzig, Venice (Saint Mark's), and Rome (Saint Peter's Basilica).